EmmaBrady/EBTechnical/README.md

 It was fine to add our own ID's and extra data (such as additional games) to the games.json

 Please feel free to contact me if you have any problems or questions

-If you're reading this I gave you permissions correctly!